About the Teachers’ Retirement System of the State of Kentucky

-This state-run pension program initially covered approximately 33,000 retired teachers (now 37,000), ranging in age from 62 to 107 (now 109).
-At 65, their members take an average of 15 prescription medications per year – in addition to over-the-counter medicines, vitamins, and supplements.
+This state-run pension program initially covered approximately 33,000 retired teachers ranging in age from 62 to 107.
+At 65, their members took an average of 15 prescription medications per year – in addition to over-the-counter medicines, vitamins, and supplements.
 That’s a lot of copays and a lot of potential for side effects, adverse drug reactions, drug-drug interactions, and drug-gene interactions.

 This group retirement plan was looking for an innovative solution to simultaneously lower healthcare costs while improving the health and satisfaction of members.
 In April 2017, they turned to Coriell Life Sciences.

 We reached out to these high-risk members first, inviting them to be tested as part of a free service offered by the retirement plan.
-CLS is handling everything, including invitations and enrollment.
-Members who agree to participate are sent a saliva collection kit that they then ship to one of our network of laboratories for DNA analysis.
+We handled everything, including invitations and enrollment.
+Members who agree to participate are sent a saliva collection kit that they then ship to one of our laboratories for DNA analysis.

 Throughout the program, a dashboard allows the plan administrators to monitor overall member enrollment and progress through the system.
 The administrators receive general financial and plan statistics, while members’ individual health privacy is maintained.

 Real-World Impact of the Corigen® Medication Safety Program

 Peer-reviewed findings include $37 million savings in direct medical charges and measurable reduction in healthcare resource utilization.

 A retrospective study published in the Journal of Personalized analyzed the direct outcomes of Coriell Life Sciences’ Corigen Program of 5,288 Medicare Advantage members (age 65+) from January 2018 through August 2020.
 Individuals enrolled in the voluntary program through their healthcare benefits plan with the Teachers’ Retirement System of the State of Kentucky (TRS).
 The Program is still ongoing and now has more than 10,000 participants.